-Using all of the information, the practitioner will then determine the cause of your symptoms.
-Needles will be inserted into specific acupuncture points on the body.
-The acupuncturist may use moxa or electrical stimulation to enhance acupuncture’s therapeutic effects.
+Acupuncture needles will be inserted into specific acupuncture points on the body and the acupuncturist may use moxa or electrical stimulation to enhance acupuncture’s therapeutic effects.

 Does it hurt?